KnapsackPro/knapsack/README.md

 3. Commit your changes (`git commit -am 'Add some feature'`)
 4. Push to the branch (`git push origin my-new-feature`)
 5. Create a new Pull Request

+## Tests

+### Spec

+To run specs for Knapsack gem type:

+    $ rspec spec

+### Spec examples

+Directory `spec_examples` contains examples of fast and slow specs.
+There is a `spec_helper.rb` with binded Knapsack.

+Change one spec to make it sure it will take more than 5 seconds then run below to see Knapsack time offset warning.

+    $ rspec --default-path spec_examples

+To generate a new knapsack report file please type:

+    $ KNAPSACK_GENERATE_REPORT=true rspec --default-path spec_examples